Library InductiveTypes

 Suppose we want to extend our earlier type of binary trees to trees with arbitrary finite branching.
 We can use lists to give a simple definition.

-This is an example of a nested inductive type definition, because we use the type we are defining as an argument to a parametrized type family.
+This is an example of a nested inductive type definition, because we use the type we are defining as an argument to a parameterized type family.
 Coq will not allow all such definitions; it effectively pretends that we are defining nat_tree mutually with a version of list specialized to nat_tree, checking that the resulting expanded definition satisfies the usual rules.
 For instance, if we replaced list with a type family that used its parameter as a function argument, then the definition would be rejected as violating the positivity restriction.

 nat_tree_ind